Updated as of June 9, 2020

 - The PPP was established by the CARES Act and implemented by the Small Business Administration (SBA) to support the payroll and operations of small businesses through the issuance of government-guaranteed loans that include a forgiveness feature for borrowers that satisfy the requirements of the PPP.

 - The Federal Reserve Board (FRB) designed the MSLP to support small and medium-sized businesses that were unable to access the PPP or that require additional financial support after receiving a PPP loan.
 Main Street loans are not forgivable.

 Among the questions that SMBs need to consider are:

-- For which program(s) is the SMB eligible, and are any of the programs mutually exclusive or otherwise independent?
+- For which programme(s) is the SMB eligible, and are any of the programmes mutually exclusive or otherwise independent?

 - How do any of these loans fit into the SMB’s overall COVID-19-related planning?

 - Will the available funds be enough?
 If not, what are the next steps?

 - Are the conditions tied to the loan acceptable?

 - Where loan proceeds can only be applied to certain categories of expenses, are those expense categories sufficiently large to improve the business’s financial condition materially?

 - How easy or difficult will it be to comply with the loan terms, such as those related to executive compensation, share repurchases, and restrictions on the paydown of other debt?